costasgiannacoulis/ed-eshop-demo/README.md

 ###  4th lab objectives
 1. Add Swagger support.
-2. Create a universal structure format for both answers and exceptions
+2. Create a universal structure format for both answers and exceptions.
-3. Define specific locales, enable header locale resolver and enable Resource bundles
+3. Define specific locales, enable header locale resolver and enable resource bundles.
 4. Select specific controller methods, add a second version of these and then add filtering.